Casa Camper Berlin

 Read MOREMEINE STADT BERLÍN

-Read MORECasa Camper Hotel renovation: refurbishment and revitalization
+Read MORECasa Camper Hotel Renovation: Refurbishment And Revitalization

 The Casa Camper hotel in Berlin was the second hotel developed by the world-famous Mallorcan footwear brand Camper.
 The hotel design continued with the original strong concept developed in Barcelona by industrial designer Fernando Amat.
 After 12 years of the opening in 2009, the hotel needed an update and refreshment.
 GRAS Reynés Arquitectos was appointed for the task together with Berlin based architect Laura V. Rave.